MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 #### Step5: Verify features

-Use features definded in ```dataset/desired_features_trial.yaml``` to verify whether calculation of features are correct by plotting, with command:
+Use features definded in ```dataset/desired_features_trial.yaml``` to verify whether calculation of features are correct by plotting, and check the fft of randomly selected windows, with command:

 ```
 python data_visualization.py --function "verify_before_output" --single_data_path "dataset/testset_20230627" --wl 51